Top 10 Advantages and Disadvantages of Homework Explained

 Global Perspectives: How Other Countries Handle Homework

 Homework is not the same in every country.
-Some countries give less homework.
-Some give more.
+Some countries assign less homework, and some assign more.
 Let’s look at how different places handle it.

 Finland’s Minimal Homework Approach

-Finland is famous for giving less homework.
-Most students spend just 30 minutes daily.
-But their test scores are still very high.
+Finland is famous for giving students less homework.
+Most students spend just 30 minutes daily on it, but their test scores are still very high.

 About 75% of Finnish students attained at least Level 2 proficiency in mathematics in 2022.
 This number is better than the average in many countries.
 So, less homework did not hurt their learning.